Just in case, I changed my appearance every time I reached a blind spot.

+What were they doing here, in this dorm?
 Perhaps he carried some benign message of truce?

-He hadn’t forgiven nor forgotten.
+He hadn’t forgiven, nor forgotten.

 However, before my grand escape I had some things to take care off.
 A retaliation was required, for one.

-I started with the optional endeavour and stole the replacement motherboard off the tech hoarder.
-He had connections as well as money, and this would be yet another heel I step on in my quest for a basic survival.
-But again - I had little choice.
-It was the perfect fit.
-It would takes ages to find another one like it.
-I had little to lose but a lot to gain.
+Ascertaining it wasn’t a trap, I snuck in and stole it.
+This guy was a whole other entity, with connections, as well as money.
+Yet another heel I step on in my quest for basic survival.
+But I had no choice.
+It was the perfect fit!
+It would take ages to find another one like it.
+At this time, I had little to lose, but a lot to gain.

-For my main errand I set out to retrieve the hidden recorder from Raktkalis’s office.
+For my main errand, I set out to retrieve the hidden recorder from Raktkalis’s office.

 I should have expected this.
 Repercussions encouraged to not repeat the lacklustre performance.
 Their lives were on the line.

-Quietly slipped towards an elevator and ran headfirst into another pair.
+Quietly slipped towards an elevator… and ran headfirst into another pair.
 The baldies moved, letting me in.
 The partition shut behind me.
 I swallowed, but my mouth was way too dry for that.

 Watchful eyes scrutinised a long-haired, thinly-bristled guy in front of them.
-Could these veterans of the wastes recognise alien growths masquerading as human hair?
-Soldiers didn’t seem suspicious.
-However, they might have been ordered to let strange people get their head in this noose as far as it went.
+Could these veterans of the wastes recognise the alien growths masquerading as human hair?
+I’ll find out soon!

 “Where you going?” croaky baritone asked and I gesticulated upstairs with a thumb.
 As if there was any other way.
-I clicked the button below their barracks.
+I clicked the button just below their barracks.

 I shrugged, holding my breath and waiting for the sleeping gas to take effect.
-It was slow going on the massive bodies.
+It was slow-going on the massive bodies.
 Or… oh no. Could it be, they were conditioned to be immune to chemical warfare?!

 Soldier’s grip lessened and I shook the deadweight off.